Support implementation of and access to a stand-alone ritonavir booster formulation for HIV-TB co-infected children

 New hope for children co-infected with HIV and TB

 The drug rifampicin is the backbone of treatment for drug-sensitive tuberculosis (TB).
-However, rifampicin reduces the “bioavailability ” and hence the effectiveness of protease inhibitors such as lopinavir/ritonavir (LPV/r), which are antiretrovirals (ARVs) commonly used to treat HIV.
-This negative “drug-drug interaction” is a major challenge in treating kids that have both TB and HIV – a common problem that is especially acute in southern African countries at the heart of the HIV epidemic.
+However, rifampicin reduces the bioavailability – and hence the effectiveness of – protease inhibitors such as lopinavir/ritonavir, which are antiretrovirals (ARVs) commonly used to treat HIV.
+This negative drug-drug interaction is a major challenge in treating kids that have both TB and HIV, a common occurrence that is especially acute in southern African countries at the heart of the HIV epidemic.

-As part of its development of child-adapted ARV formulations, DNDi began a pharmacokinetic study – which shows the relationship between dosing and the body’s exposure to drugs – in 2013 to demonstrate the safety and effectiveness of ‘super-boosting,’ which involves adding extra ritonavir to the LPV/r regimen.
-This study took place at five hospitals in South Africa in infants and youngchildren co-infected with HIV and TB.
+This study took place at five hospitals in South Africa and included 96 infants and young children co-infected with HIV and TB.
 Children were given a 1:1 ratio of lopinavir and ritonavir, as opposed to the previously used 4:1 ratio.
 In May 2015, DNDi conducted an interim analysis that demonstrated excellent safety and efficacy of the super-boosting approach.
-The addition of ritonavir to reach a 1:1 ratio to lopinavir perfectly counteracts the negative interactions between LPV/r and rifampicin.
+The addition of ritonavir to reach a 1:1 ratio to lopinavir perfectly counteracts the negative interactions between lopinavir/ritonavir and rifampicin.

-The results were presented to the WHO guidelines review committee and have strengthened the WHO’s recommendation in 2016 to use super-boosting in TB/HIV co-infected children when on a LPV/r-based therapy.
+The results were presented to the World Health Organization (WHO) Guidelines Review Committee and strengthened WHO’s recommendation in 2016 to use super-boosting in TB/HIV co-infected children who are receiving lopinavir/ritonavir-based therapy.
 This study was completed and final results were presented in 2017 showing that super-boosting is safe and effective for TB/HIV co-infected children.